Astro-Sean/autophot/README.md

 ## Introduction

 AutoPhOT is novel automated pipeline that is designed for rapid, publication-quality photometry of transients.

-AutoPhOT is built from the ground up using Python 3 - with no dependencies on legacy software.Capabilities of AutoPhOT include aperture and PSF-fitting photometry, template subtraction, and calculation of limiting magnitudes through artificial source injection.
+The pipeline is built from the ground up using Python 3 - with no dependencies on legacy software.
+Capabilities of AutoPhOT include aperture and PSF-fitting photometry, template subtraction, and calculation of limiting magnitudes through artificial source injection.
 AutoPhOT is also capable of calibrating photometry against either survey catalogs (e.g. SDSS, PanSTARRS), or using a custom set of local photometric standards.
-We demonstrate the ability of AutoPhOT to reproduce light curves found in the published literature.
-AutoPhOT’s ability to recovered source fluxes is consistent with commonly used software e.g. DAOPHOT, using both aperture and PSF photometry

 Feedback is welcome.
 Email me at sean.brennan2@ucdconnect.ie